localstack/localstack/README.md

 # Announcements

+* **2017-08-27**: **We need your support!** LocalStack is growing fast, we now have thousands of developers using the platform on a regular basis.
+Last month we have recorded a staggering 100k test runs, with 25k+ DynamoDB tables, 20k+ SQS queues, 15k+ Kinesis streams, 13k+ S3 buckets, and 10k+ Lambda functions created locally - for 0$ costs (more details to be published soon).
+Bug and feature requests are pouring in, and we now need some support from _you_ to keep the open source version actively maintained.
+Please check out [Open Collective](https://opencollective.com/localstack) and become a [backer](https://github.com/localstack/localstack#backers) or [supporter](https://github.com/localstack/localstack#backers) of the project today!
+Thanks everybody for contributing. ♥
 * **2017-07-20**: Please note: Starting with version `0.7.0`, the Docker image will be pushed and kept up to date under the **new name** `localstack/localstack`.
 (This means that you may have to update your CI configurations.)
 Please refer to the updated